Lab 10: Pareto Fronts

 Friday, April 10, 2026

-Monday’s lecture used weights to combine objectives — but weights embed value judgments.
+Monday’s lecture used weighted sums to combine objectives — but weights embed value judgments.
 What if we showed decision-makers the full trade-off instead?

-2. Use NSGA-II to find Pareto-optimal adaptive policies that decide when and how much to elevate
+2. Use NSGA-II to search for adaptive buffer/freeboard policies that decide how much to heighten the dike each year in response to observed water levels.

 Complete these steps BEFORE coming to lab: